 The streets of Tosa were so cute that I wish we would have gotten here earlier in the day so we could explore when it was light out.

-If you are looking for good local ice cream then Purple Door Ice Cream is the place for you!
+If you are looking for good local ice cream, then Purple Door’s award winning Ice Cream is for you!
 They offer a variety of fun and unique flavors – beer and pretzel flavor anyone?
 Or how about campfire?
 I love when ice cream places comes up with unique flavors.

 If you want more when you are done with your cone you can always get a pint to go.
 Purple Door Ice Cream is committed to using local ingredients as often as possible and has done a great job within their community by creating Milk for Milwaukee which is a program that works to provide fresh milk to homeless shelters around Milwaukee.